-Over the past 16 years I have been fortunate to be part of Catholic education within Wellington.
+Over the past 20 years I have been fortunate to be part of Catholic education within Wellington.
 Firstly as a staff member at St Francis Xavier, Tawa, then as Deputy Principal at Holy Cross, Miramar.
 I have had extensive experience leading e-learning development within education over this time.
-In July 2015 I was delighted to be appointed as Principal of Cardinal McKeefry School.
-As a product of a small country school in Timaru, I know the value in growing up in an environment that allows all students to take up leadership opportunities.
-It is a privileged to be a member of the CMcK staff who offer excellent academic education that is tailored to the individual.
-I am currently working towards a Masters in Education at Victoria University and can often be found exploring educational issues with my professional learning network on twitter.
+I have recently completed a Master of Education specialising in educational leadership and curriculum design.

 Estelle Henrys – Library Manager/ Teacher Aide

 I began my early life in West Auckland as the youngest of a family of 7 children and the daughter of a grocer.
 I qualified as a Primary School Teacher and taught for 10 years before starting a family.
 With 4 children, a move to Wellington and a scientist husband often away doing fieldwork, I put teaching aside.